CARC 146 Active

 Cause Frequency

-Data entry error in the diagnosis code A transcription or data entry error resulted in an invalid or non-existent diagnosis code being placed on the claim Common
+Typographical error in diagnosis code A data entry error resulted in an invalid diagnosis code being submitted on the claim Common

 How to Resolve